Cut and sew manufacturing versus blank apparel for clothing brands

 • You have researched your market and are confident there is demand for your product

-• You have budget for an initial production run and sample development
+• You've budget for an initial production run and sample development

 • You want control over every aspect of your product and brand